manonberriche/manonberriche.github.io/research.md

 * From Polarization To Argumentation: The Case  Of The Vaccination Debate On Facebook

 * Epistemic Vigilance In The Digital Age

-* Fake news panic.
-Circuits et chemins de l’information dans l’espace public numérique
+* Du consensus à la critique : évolution des réactions à la crise du Covid-19 dans l’espace public français

 ## Conference Presentations